visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 System (ICS), made up of the :ref:`Integral Curve operator`, the :ref:`LCS operator`, the :ref:`Limit Cycle operator`, and the :ref:`Poincare operator`.
-Much of the underlying infrastructure and interface is the same for each operator.
-The user selects a series of seed locations where curves are generated, which are then visualized and analyzed.
+Much of the underlying infrastructure and interface is the same for each
+operator: the user selects a series of seed locations where curves are generated, which are then visualized and analyzed.

 The ICS allows for the computation of Lagrangian Coherent Structures (LCS) using a variety of techniques developed by `George Haller
 <http://georgehaller.com/>`_ and his group at ETH Zürich.
-For more information,
+For more information
-see :download:`K. Onu, F. Huhn, & G. Haller, LCS Tool: A Computational platform for Lagrangian coherent structures, J. of Computational Science, 7 (2015) 26-36
+on LCS, see :download:`K. Onu, F. Huhn, & G. Haller, LCS Tool: A Computational platform for Lagrangian coherent structures, J. of Computational Science, 7 (2015) 26-36 <pdfs/lcstool.pdf>`.
-<pdfs/lcstool.pdf>`.

-Many of the terms used in the ICS are familiar to experts in dynamical systems, but may be new to many users.
-The user can refer to a :download:`glossary
+Many of the terms used in the ICS are familiar to experts in dynamical systems but may be new to many users.
+Users can refer to a :download:`glossary
 <pdfs/terms_glossary.pdf>` sepcific to dynamical systems and can reference
 VisIt_'s :ref:`Glossary` for some terms that are specific to VisIt_'s ICS.
 Any additional terms can be defined through a simple online search.